 Annualized rates of returns vary (minimum 15-20% and higher), depending on the property.

 Real Estate Crowdfunding

 In the United States, real estate crowdfunding is becoming a popular model for real estate investing.
 Since 2012, there are over 100 companies in the United States, some of which have disappeared, while others have flourished.
 New companies are popping up all the time in the United States, and now they have arrived in Canada.

-These companies are basically online platforms that acts as an intermediary between the investor and and the borrower.
+These companies are basically online platforms that act as an intermediary between the investor and the borrower.
 It allows pooling of funds (similar to syndicated mortgages) from small or big investors to fund a variety of deals, depending on what the Real Estate Crowdfunding company focuses on.

 These deals can range from debt (mortgage) vs equity investments, residential vs commercial/development projects.
 Essentially they can involve any type of real estate investment.

 Similar to other industries, crowdfunding is potentially a “technology disrupter” in the real estate investment industry.